 Here are 5 tips that parents should employ as well.

 1. Ask for referrals

 churches or anyone you know who has had a sitter or done babysitting in the past.
 Referrals from someone you know are the best source of finding a sitter but that doesn’t mean you stop there.
 You must do your own research on the potential sitter to make sure they are a match for your family and will be a safe choice.

 2. Conduct an in-person interview with the candidates.

 After a phone screening, if you like what you are hearing from the potential sitter/nanny, schedule an in-person interview.
 I would recommend meeting at a neutral location like a coffee or sandwich shop, this way if they don’t make a good impression you don’t have to worry that they know where you live.
 Pay attention to a few details.
 Are they dressed for the job, modest but not overdressed?
 Did they arrive on time?
 If they are punctual for the interview they will be on time when you need them for a sitting job.

 3. Ask the right questions in the interview.

-This is your opportunity to find out if the potential sitter really loves children or are just looking for a paycheck.
-Ask them to describe their experience with children particularly with children that the same age as yours.
+This is your opportunity to find out if the potential sitter really loves children or is just looking for a paycheck.
+Ask them to describe their experience with children, particularly with children the same age as yours.
 Ask them how they might handle scenarios with your

 children.
 Do they know how to handle emergencies?
 How will they engage the children?
 Ask them what their favorite activities are to do with children.
 This will show their creativity.
 Ask them what children love about them.